Forms of Drive: G5-Pentads

 Function: To provide a tangible or intangible input that seeks to assist.

 As part of any impossible attempt, support is essential because it shares the load.
 It can take numerous forms: support for an emergent leader, support for group maintenance or morale, support in a fight, support for specific individuals who need it.
-Support in all cases involves a degree of personal engagement with recipients.
+Support in all cases involves a degree of personal interaction with recipients.
 If this goes well, the result is a welcome usefulness, but if it fails then the support is irrelevant.

 Mishandling: Support that is misdirected, self-aggrandizing, imposed or forced.